-The first scientific study on poi, health, and older adults
+The first clinical study on poi, health, and older adults

 As our lifespan lengthens and our aging population rapidly grows, simple and effective strategies for maintaining quality of life in old age are urgently needed.
 Dr. Kate Riegle van West, founder of SpinPoi, conducted the first scientific study in the world to evaluate if poi may be one such strategy.
-Seventy-nine healthy older adults participated in the study, and after one month of poi practice there were significant improvements in grip strength, balance, and sustained attention.
+Seventy-nine healthy older adults participated in the double-blind randomized controlled trial, and after one month of poi practice, there were statistically significant improvements in grip strength, balance, and sustained attention.

 1. Aim and Methods